Stelios Faitakis

-Stelios Faitakis (in Gr: Στέλιος Φαϊτάκης; 1976 – 6 October 2023) was a Greek painter and graffiti artist.
+Stelios Faitakis (Greek: Στέλιος Φαϊτάκης; 1976 – 6 October 2023) was a Greek painter and graffiti artist.

 Early years and education

 Faitakis was born in Athens, Greece in 1976.
 He followed a one-year course, 1996–1997, at Salonica University's School of Visual and Applied Arts, and then enrolled and studied at the Athens School of Fine Arts, taking the course of hagiography and graduating in 2003.
 During his years at the art schools and later on, he also took courses in elementary Osteopathy, in Qigong, and in Chinese medicine.

 Career

 Faitakis began as a graffiti artist, in the 1990s, becoming known in the capital for his works, which he signed with the pseudonym “Bizare.”
 He started painting by the early 2000s and took part in the Athens Biennale of 2007.
 His mural Socrates drinking the hemlock brought him to the attention of art critics and a wider audience.
 He staged his first solo exhibition, titled Occupational Hazard, in 2008, offering, as one reviewer remarked, a "marriage of urban-culture elements with the religious vocabulary of the Byzantine tradition."

 In 2011, the Danish pavilion in the Venice Biennale, featured eighteen artists exhibiting under the theme "Speech Μatters", about freedom of expression in Europe.
 Among the exhibits was Faitakis' "grand, anthropocentric mural," titled "Imposition Symphony".
 The six-part mural was not preserved after the Biennale ended.
 The following year, curator David Elliott invited Faitakis to take part in an exhibition staged at Kyiv, in Ukraine, where the artist presented a 7 m high and 16m long work.